 - Set the odometer at pavement’s end (elevation, 1,290 feet).
 Ride the main road uphill.

 - Mile 3.57: Pass a faint path taking off on your left.
 This trail is on private property and is closed to public use.
 Note: In the past, advanced mountain bikers have used this unofficial, eroded trail for a steep descent to Rolling Hills Lane.
 One the primary land owners whose property this trail traverses has contacted us and emphasized that this trail is closed.
-Occasionally signs noting that the trail is closed have been posted but these have been destroyed.
+Occasionally signs noting that the trail is closed have been posted and some of these signs have been destroyed.
 This gives all recreationalists a black eye and merits stiff penalties (like castration) among those caught practicing such antics.

 - Mile 5.5: Reach a major Y in the road.
 For this ride, go left.

 - Mile 5.6: End of County Road sign and a gate.
 Motorized vehicles are not allowed beyond the gate.
 Ride around the gate and follow the main road up hill.
 (Note: To reach the radio tower just stay on the largest road, but to get fabulous views of Eagle Rock and Warm Springs Canyon, follow the road several hundred yards beyond the gate.
 Just before the main road switchbacks to the right, veer left.
 Climb gradually a few hundred feet to the ridge line and enjoy the drop-away view.)

 - Mile 6.35: Reach the radio towers on the top of the hill (elevation 4,720 feet).
 Check out the views in all directions before descending.